apnadkarni/blt/man/htext.rst

     But this will become a %%
       button .ht.button -text "button" -fg red
       .ht append .ht.button
-    %% which can invoke a Tcl command.
+    %% which can invoke a TCL command.

 INDICES
 -------